 The S3 Load component presents an easy-to-use graphical interface, enabling you to pull data from a JSON file stored in an S3 Bucket into a table in a Redshift database.
 This is very popular with our customers to load data stored in files into Redshift and combine this data with data from additional external sources.

 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch this short tutorial video to see how to use the Matillion S3 Load Component for JSON files.
+Watch our tutorial video for a demonstration on how to set up and use the S3 Load Component in Matillion ETL for Amazon Redshift to load JSON files.

 In this example we have a JSON file containing details of different types of donuts sold, a snippet of the file is below:

 The first step in configuring the S3 Load component is to provide the Redshift table which the data in the S3 file is to be loaded into.
 This table should already exist on the Redshift database and can be selected from the dropdown list.

 Matillion gives the option to allow the user to specify only specific columns in the table that are loaded with the data or all columns can be loaded if this is left blank.

 This is the S3 bucket, including folder if required, where the file to be loaded is stored.
 Select the folder from the Edit Properties pop up:

 S3 Object Prefix